CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Monitoring/Monitor-Interface-Administrative-State-and-Physical-State-on-Cumulus-Linux.md

 - Admin state (whether the port/bridge/bond up or down)
 - Physical state (whether the connection for the port/bridge/bond up or down)

-... and the current level is not enough in `/var/log/`.
+When the current level is not enough in `/var/log/`.

 ## Environment